medhavi27/ASO-Web-App/documents/design-journey.md

 ## Issues & Challenges

 [Tell us about any issues or challenges you faced while trying to complete milestone 3.
 Bullet points preferred.]
-- A challenge that all of us faced while trying to complete milestone 3 was making the design of the website aesethetically pleasing
+- A challenge that all of us faced while trying to complete milestone 3 was making the design of the website aesthetically pleasing
+- We also struggled to decide whether add blog/event/image forms should be on individual pages or on the eboard page.
+We re-did our card sort, and decided to move image and blog add forms to the eboard page, for ease of use.

 --- <!-- ^^^ Milestone 3; vvv FINAL SUBMISSION-->